luisvinicius09/luisvinicius09/README.md

 - 💻 Studying at **[Microverse](https://microverse.com)**
 - 🛠 Freelance projects.
-- 🌱 Improving my Javascript knowledge.
+- 🌱 Building the structure of my React knowledge.
 <!-- - ✍️ Writing tech blog posts over at **[dev.to](https://dev.to/jayehernandez)**. -->

 <br>